ornl-training/ornl-training.github.io/programming.md

 * [Syllabus]({{ site.github.url }}/syllabus/programming-syllabus)
 * [Schedule]({{ site.github.url }}/syllabus/programming-schedule)

-The Scientific Programming with Python and C++ is aimed at providing scientist with the basic skills necessary to use Python and C++ for scientific computing.
+The Introduction to Programming with Python and C++ is aimed at providing scientist with the basic skills necessary to use Python and C++ for scientific computing.
 In particular the course will cover: